Monster home built north of Toronto infuriating neighbours

 "For those small homes, a home like that should never have been built there," she said.

-Lanni said he believes more rebuilds like his will come in the future, while councillor Cilevtz says the city is reviewing its zoning laws.
+Lanni said he believes more rebuilds like his will come in the future, while councillor Cilevitz says the city is reviewing its zoning laws.